 In Australia there’s sharks.
 I don’t know if you knew that but there’s lots of sharks.
 It’s probably quite rare to come across one but I heard rumours around the camp one day that while a girl was out for a lesson, there was a bull shark lurking in the water nearby.
 I didn’t even need to know if this was really true or not but it was enough to keep me out of the water for a while.

-On the rare occasion I did go for a surf, (once for a casual paddle which turned into me properly surfing for the first time, once for a early morning surf as the sun rose and another when a bunch of us were just going out one day) people were shocked.
+On the rare occasion I did go for a surf, (once for a casual paddle which turned into me properly surfing in Australia for the first time, once for a early morning surf as the sun rose and another when a bunch of us were just going out one day) people were shocked.
 I was one of the few people that hardly ever went out into the water for a surf and all because a few things freaked me out.

 My image of my life in Australia never made it to quite the full drawing.
 But if I am ever out in Australia again, I’d probably head straight back to Mojo Surf, get on a board and not let stupid things put me off.
 For now though, a 2 hour drive to sunny Scarborough to catch some waves will have to do.